Trevena Inc. (TRVN) with a beta value of 1.74 appears to be a promising investment opportunity.

 Technical Analysis of Trevena Inc. (TRVN)

-Looking closely at Trevena Inc. (NASDAQ: TRVN), its last 5-days average volume was 1.74 million, which is a jump from its year-to-date volume of 1.46 million.
-As of the previous 9 days, the stock’s Stochastic %D was 86.66%.
+Compared to the last year’s volume of 1.45 million, its volume of 1.08 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 79.34%.
 Additionally, its Average True Range was 0.03.

 Trevena Inc. (NASDAQ: TRVN) Key Stats